Weddell Island: Government and politics

 Within the Falkland Islands, Weddell is part of the Camp electoral constituency, which comprises the entire country outside of Stanley, and returns three of the eight elected members of the Falklands Legislative Assembly — currently John Birmingham (politician), Jack Ford and Teslyn Barkman.
 For statistical and planning purposes, Weddell is part of the Outlying Islands statistical region including the Falklands except the two primary islands, East and West Falkland, with a total surface area of 1033 km2 and population of 43 in 2016.

 Ownership

 During the last one and a half centuries Weddell Island has been owned in turn by the Williams, Hamilton, Ferguson, Visick and Clifton families.
 One of the past owners, Robert Ferguson, was born on the island.

 With its surface area of 265.8 km2 Weddell is one of the largest private islands in the world.
-That title is sometimes claimed by two Hawaiian islands, Niihau and Lanai, although the former is smaller at 180 km2.
+That title is sometimes claimed by two Hawaiian islands, Niʻihau and Lanai, although the former is smaller at 180 km2.
 While the latter is bigger at 364 km2, technically it might not qualify as about 2% of its territory belong to independent owners.